erizov/Professor/semester_08/lecture_49_sql_fundamentals/triggers/school.en.md

-# Triggers
+# Database Triggers

 ## Simple Explanation

-Database Triggers is an algorithm used to solve specific problems in computer science.
+Database Triggers is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying triggers to solve specific tasks in triggers;
-- using triggers in production systems for data processing;
-- integrating triggers into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of triggers:
+Consider a specific example of how database triggers works:

-1. Data preparation: input data for triggers (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of triggers to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the triggers algorithm do?
+1. What does the database triggers algorithm do?
-2. In what situations is triggers used?
+2. In what situations is database triggers used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does triggers handle edge cases?
+1. How does database triggers handle edge cases?
-2. What are the advantages and disadvantages of triggers?
+2. What are the advantages and disadvantages of database triggers?
-3. Can the performance of triggers be improved?
+3. Can the performance of database triggers be improved?

 ### Advanced

-1. What is the time complexity of triggers?
+1. What is the time complexity of database triggers?
-2. How does triggers work with large volumes of data?
+2. How does database triggers work with large volumes of data?
-3. How can triggers be optimized?
+3. How can database triggers be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the triggers algorithm.
+Perform a simple operation with the database triggers algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the triggers algorithm to a more complex dataset.
+Apply the database triggers algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the triggers algorithm in a programming language.
+Write an implementation of the database triggers algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.